Do you want to learn how to communicate with deaf people with hearing loss who may use ASL? Well, learn Sign Language is

 Sign Language!
 This word brings an image of a person trying to communicate using his/her hand movements or even facial expressions.

 Hence it can be defined as a visual language in which signs made with hand gestures, movement, the orientation of the fingers, arms or body, and facial expressions.

 This language is used primarily by people who are deaf.
 Nowadays normal people without any hearing loss also use this language for the purpose of communicating with their deaf family member or a friend or earning money.

 You may learn it for your extra knowledge.
 But it can be helpful if you run into a person with such a disability.
 Their main communication method is sign language, so even knowing little phrases may help you.

 In India, there is also a scope of sign language.
 The scope is not so large but it is progressing day by day.
 It has its own grammar and own hand movements.
 The sign language that is used in India is the Indian Sign language(ISL).

-Apart from that there are some other sign languages are also uses in different parts of the world like Norwegian sign language is used in Madagascar.
+Apart from that, there are some other sign languages that are also used in different parts of the world like Norwegian sign language is used in Madagascar.

 Mostly every sign language is a complete language with a unique vocabulary, construction and grammar.

 Nowadays there are different ways to learn sign language.
 One who wants to learn ASI Online can use any of the options and learn this wonderful language free: